orsonteodoro/nano-ycmd/README.md

 debug mode and inspect the logs (ynano.txt, jedihttp_*.log, omnisharp_*.log) in the /tmp folder to see which xml documentation files are required.

+#### How do I use this code completion feature?

+Just type and press Ctrl-letter.
+Use Ctrl-space to exit the code completion selections.

+Do Ctrl-X to exit the suggestions lists.

 #### Which completer commands work and how do I access them and what is the expected behavior?

 Completer commands add beyond code completion.
 It is optional but powerful